enzo-project/enzo-e/principles.rst

 Cello to benefit automatically as the parallel programming system continues to improve.

-The *forest-of-octree* AMR approach that is implemented in Cello has been shown to be among the most scalable known AMR approaches to date.
+The *array-of-octree* AMR approach that is implemented in Cello has been shown to be among the most scalable known AMR approaches to date.
 The specific AMR remeshing algorithm is based on that developed and prototyped by the Charm++ group (see `Langer, et al